nihemstr/ImageUpdateExample/ubuntu-2004-adu/README.md

 ### Customize and generate a U-Boot script (boot.scr) to support Dual-Copy update strategy

 By default, the U-Boot script that pre-installed in Ubuntu 20.04 for Raspberry Pi image doesn't support Dual-Copy RootFS updates.
-We need to be able to tell the U-Boot which parition is the **active RootFS partition**.
+We need to be able to tell the U-Boot which partition is the **active RootFS partition**.